PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 A. Initialize git lfs on the package folder
 B. Add the UPM `via tarball` downloaded [here](https://github.com/PlayEveryWare/eos_plugin_for_unity/releases) instead

+### Why am I getting Overlay Errors?
+Overlay errors are most likley due to not having the overlay installed, this is done in two steps:
+ - The first is to simply have the [Epic Games Store](https://store.epicgames.com/) application installed.
+ - The second is to run the ```EOSBootstrapper.exe``` that is generated with a build before running the application.

 ### Missing Native Libraries